Attorney Jeffrey Feldman secures $1.925 million settlement for victim of truck accident with preexisting neck, back and

 The defendant driver lied to the investigating police officer at the scene, stating that the truck accident was caused because his “brakes faded out.”
 In fact, the brakes were verified by the Rizzo refuse truck mechanics post-crash to be in good working order, and the garbage truck driver was fired soon after.

 As a result, the defense attorneys withdrew from representing the defendant driver, and admitted negligence for the truck accident, conceding that “the issues remaining in dispute are proximate causation of any injury and serious impairment of body function.”

 Mr. Bolotta was left permanently disabled from employment due to the neck, back and spine injuries sustained in this crash, which called for cervical and lumbar surgeries performed on September 1, 2015 and February 4, 2016, respectively.
 He unquestionably crossed the third-party No Fault threshold of serious impairment of body function.
 He also became disabled and seriously impaired due to psychiatric sequelae of the injuries, surgeries and changes in his life from before this crash, resulting in depression, anxiety, chronic pain, post-traumatic stress and sleep issues.

-Therefore, Jeff and Lenny claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.
+Therefore, Jeff claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.